mckennapsean/dissertation/content/05-security.md

-By using the timelines inspired from the design activity framework, we were able to actively connect these different discourse or project channels together, and the visualization artifacts identified through different design methods, such as qualitative codes and personas, focused the design of a cyber security dashboard to the task of communication for specific types of users.
+By using the timelines inspired from the design activity framework, we were able to actively connect these different discourse or project channels together, and the visualization artifacts identified through different design methods, such as qualitative codes and personas, focused the design of a cybersecurity dashboard to the task of communication for specific types of users.